Skip to Main Content

 These boxes are used for the title slide of a presentation.
 You don't need them, so delete them by selecting them with the mouse cursor and pressing the delete key.

-2. To specify the dimensions of the poster click the Customize icon under the Design tab.
-Then click Slide Size.
+2. To specify the dimensions of the poster click the Slide Size icon under the Design tab.
+Then click Custom Slide Size.

-In the Slide Size dialog box, enter the Width and Height for your poster.
+In the Slide Size dialog box, enter the Width, Height and Orientation for your poster.
 Be sure that the printer you plan to use is able to print at the size you specify.

 Important Notes on Poster Sizing: